yaroslaff/evalidate/README.md

     {'price': 12, 'book': 'Sirens of Titan', 'stock': 4}
     {'price': 14, 'book': 'Choke', 'stock': 2}

+Note, it uses simple and slow function safeeval().
+Each call of safeeval it will parse and validate same source code, and it's not effective.
+But it's OK if you have small set of elements to check.

-Also, see `examples/products.py` in repo.
-It uses dataset "products" from https://dummyjson.com/.
+For better example check `examples/products.py` in repo.
+It uses dataset "products" from https://dummyjson.com/ and it's much more effective on large lists.

 ~~~shell
 # print all 100 products